 My No-Bake Banana Pudding is also an award-winning banana pudding at National Banana Pudding Contest.

 This post contains some affiliate links for your convenience (which means if you purchase after clicking a link, I will earn a small commission which helps keep my blog up and running, but it won’t cost you a penny more).

 If you love fabulous desserts using a cake mix, be sure to see this post: 25 EASY CAKE MIX DESSERTS.

 Banana Pudding Poke Cake

-- 8-ounce bag of Health English Toffee pieces
+- 8 ounce English Toffee pieces

-- ½ box of vanilla wafers, crushed
+- 1/2 box vanilla wafers crushed

-- Once the cake has COOLED, poke holes about ½ inch apart all over the cake.
+- Once the cake has COOLED, poke holes about 1/2 inch apart all over the cake.
 Use the back of a wooden spoon.
 My wooden spoons looked so bad, and I was afraid they were not sanitary.
-I tossed them in the trash last year.
-I was kicking myself.
-I needed a wooded spoon to poke these holes.
+Therefore, I tossed them in the trash last year.
+I was kicking myself because I needed a wood spoon to poke these holes.